adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/2-pair-clusters.md

 ## Pairing clusters
 In order to failover an application running on one Kubernetes cluster to another Kubernetes cluster, we need to migrate the resources between them.
 On Kubernetes you will define a trust object required to communicate with the other Kubernetes cluster called a ClusterPair.
 This creates a pairing between the scheduler (Kubernetes) so all the Kubernetes resources, can be migrated between them.
-Throughout this section the notion of source and destination clusters apply only at the Kubernetes level and does not apply to Storage, as you have a single Portworx storage fabric running on both the clusters.
+Throughout this section, the notion of source and destination clusters apply only at the Kubernetes level and does not apply to Storage, as you have a single Portworx storage fabric running on both the clusters.
 As Portworx is stretched across them, the volumes do not need to be migrated.

 For reference,